Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Algorithms

-In the previous section, the decision from the alternate observer was considered as an exogenous random variable by the original observer.
-In this section we propose a scheme where the observers build joint distributions between their own observations and the decision they receive from the alternate observer.
-The assumptions mentioned in section \ref{Assumptions} are retained.
+In the previous algorithm, the decision from the alternate observer was considered as an exogenous random variable by the original observer.
+In this subsection, we propose a scheme where the observers build joint distributions between their own observations and the decision they receive from the alternate observer.